RemyPaulJr/notes/projects/data-pipeline/coingecko api gcp pipeline/Daily Notes.md

 - Create Silver layer Table in Snowflake (silver ddl).
 - Decide what transformations we need to make for data.
 - Perform transformations on the data.
-- Create some more architecture of the flow of data
+- Create some more architecture of the flow of data and push to github.
+- Start version control in github.